sbb-design-systems/sbb-angular/src/angular/table/table.md

 to a `<tr>`-tag to achieve the selected style.

 If using `SelectionModel`, it could look like the following example.
-Please also consider the working example in the examples section.
+Please also consult the working example in the examples section.

 ```ts
 export class SelectableTableExample {